 This Guide provides additional information to help you understand the features of Allan Gray Superannuation and Allan Gray Retirement before you make a decision to invest in it.
-It also provides other important information including: nominating your beneficiaries, appointing your financial adviser as your Nominated Representative, your rights under the Fund Trust Deed, information about the Secure Online Portal and what happens to your super if your Account becomes inactive.
+It also provides other important information including: nominating your beneficiaries, your rights under the Fund Trust Deed, information about the Secure Online Portal and what happens to your super if your Account becomes inactive.